-Primarily for post-bac students, this internship involves observation and teaching experiences for one semester in partial fulfillment of state requirements.
+Primarily for post-bac and alternative certification students, this internship involves observation and teaching experiences for one semester in partial fulfillment of state requirements.
 Two semesters of internship are required by the state.

 EDUC 4604 - Internship or Six-Hour Student Teaching (6)